 In release 5, IMS was introduced with the same core network and was the architectural foundation for next generation networks.
 It defined a common framework for delivering IP-based multimedia while maintaining QoS, billing and service integration.
-Release 6 extended to wideband fixed networks (xDSL, WLAN, cable, …) and supported services convergence on fixed and mobile networks (circuit-switched voice traffic in IP).
-For network providers this brings a lot of advantages because a universal network reduces operational expenditures and service providers reach this way a new and broader market with functions of authentication, charging and billing that could now, be outsourced [21].
-The figure 2.5 shows all entities responsible for handling the functions referred and the architecture complexity associated.
+Release 6 extended to wideband fixed networks (xDSL, WLAN, cable, etc.) and supported services convergence on fixed and mobile networks (circuit-switched voice traffic in IP).
+For network providers this brings a lot of advantages because a universal network reduces operational expenditures and service providers reach a new and broader market with functions of authentication, charging and billing that could now, be outsourced [21].
+The figure 2.5 shows all entities responsible for handling the functions referred and the associated architecture complexity.